celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

   --language=chinese_simplified|chinese_traditional|english|french|italian|japanese|korean|spanish
       [default: english] Language for the mnemonic words. **WARNING**, some hardware wallets don't support other languages

+  --mnemonic=mnemonic
+      Instead of generating a new mnemonic (seed phrases) the user can set the mnemonic to be used.
+It is required to set it as a string with all the words in order, separated by spaces (example: "word1 word2 word3 ... word24").
+If the words are in other language than enaglish, the --language flag must be used.
+Should be a bip39 mnemonic

   --password=password
       Choose a password to generate the keys